nicoscore99/arriva/readme.md

 # Arriva

-Arriva is a Raspberry Pi-based system designed to display public transport connections and alerts at a specified location.
+Arriva is a Raspberry Pi-based system designed to display public transport connections and alerts at a specified location, as well as the lastes weather information for the upcoming few days.
 It integrates with APIs to fetch real-time data and uses an e-paper display for energy-efficient, clear, and persistent information.

 Illustration of the information that is being displayed:
 Illustration of the information that is being displayed: